20 Scriptures on Deliverance From Strongholds

 - “When you pass through the waters, I will be with you; And through the rivers, they shall not overflow you.
 When you walk through the fire, you shall not be burned, Nor shall the flame scorch you” (Isaiah 43:2).

-- “No weapon that is formed against you will prosper; And every tongue that accuses you in judgment you will condemn.
+- “No weapon that is formed against you will prosper; And every tongue that rises against you in judgment you will condemn.
 This is the heritage of the servants of the Lord, And their vindication is from Me, declares the Lord” (Isaiah 54:17).

-- “The Lord shall utter His voice before His army, For His camp is very great; For he is strong who executes His Word” (Joel 2:11).
+- “The Lord shall utter His voice before His army, For His camp is very great; For he is strong that executeth His Word” (Joel 2:11).

-- “The Lord thy God in the midst of thee is mighty – A victorious warrior; He will save, He will rejoice over thee with joy; He will rest in His love, He will joy over thee with singing – shouts of joy” (Zephaniah 3:17).
+- “The Lord thy God in the midst of thee is mighty – A victorious warrior; He will save, He will rejoice over thee with joy; He will quiet you in His love, He will joy over thee with singing – shouts of joy” (Zephaniah 3:17).

-- “Are they not all ministering spirits sent forth to minister for those who will inherit salvation” (Hebrews 1:14)?
+- “Fear not: for they that be with us are more than they that be with them” (2 Kings 6:16).
+The Lord has militant angels encompassing you about.
+“Are they not all ministering spirits sent forth to minister for those who will inherit salvation” (Hebrews 1:14)?

-“The Word of God is quick (alive), and powerful, and sharper than any two-edged sword” (Hebrews 4:12).
+Hebrews 4:12 – “The Word of God is quick (alive), and powerful, and sharper than any two-edged sword.”

-“Above all, taking the shield of faith, wherewith ye shall be able to quench all the fiery darts of the wicked…and the Sword of the Spirit, which is the Word of God” (Ephesians 6:16-17).
+Ephesians 6:16-17 – “Above all, taking the shield of faith, wherewith ye shall be able to quench all the fiery darts of the wicked…and the Sword of the Spirit, which is the Word of God.”